 Use a Coupon Extension

-Over at the Fortunate Investor, they suggest always looking for coupons before you make a purchase, but this can take up a lot of time.
-However, if you install a coupon extension like Honey to your internet browser it will automatically collect all of the best coupon and discount deals from around the web into one neat package, so whether you’re looking to buy a new games control or a fabulous makeup palette, chances are you’ll be able to find an applicable coupon in a couple of clicks.
+Always looking for coupons can take up a lot of time.
+However, if you install a coupon extension like Honey to your internet browser it will automatically collect all of the best coupon and discount deals from around the web into one neat package.
+Whether you’re looking to buy a new games control or a fabulous makeup palette, chances are you’ll be able to find an applicable coupon in a couple of clicks.

 Point Out Problems

-If you’re dress shopping and you notice that a pretty outfit has a couple of loose buttons or a poorly stitched seam, it might be worth pointing it out to the sales assistant and asking if you could buy it at a reduced price.
+If you’re dress shopping and you notice that a pretty outfit has a couple of loose buttons or a poorly stitched seam, it might be worth pointing it out to the sales assistant.
+Asking if you could buy it at a reduced price.
 In many cases, they’ll be happy to oblige you because the alternative would be taking it off the shop floor completely.
-It’ll take you little effort to sort out the issues, and you’ll have a brand-new outfit at bargain prices.
+It may be uncomfortable to ask for the discount, but you’ll have a brand-new outfit at bargain prices.

-You’ve probably noticed that if you don’t finish the checkout process at a number of online stores, they’ll try to entice you back with free delivery, money off and buy one get one free offers.
+You’ve probably noticed that if you don’t finish the checkout process at a number of online stores, they’ll try to entice you back.
+Sometimes it is with free delivery, money off and buy one get one free offers.
 So, if you’re smart, delay your gratification for a day or two and see those savings roll in.

 Buy Unwanted Gift Cards